Victor0118/Victor0118.github.io/_pages/about.md

 ---
 permalink: /
-title: "Machine Learning Engineer"
+title: "Research Engineer"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-- I will join Boreaslis.ai as a research engineer.
+- I will join Boreaslis.ai as a research engineer in Dec 2019.
 Previously, I was a machine learning engineer at RSVP.ai.
 - My research interests include information retrieval, question answering, semantic parsing and deep learning.
 - I got my Master of Mathematics (Computer Science) degree at the University of Waterloo in April 2019, under the supervision of [Jimmy Lin](https://cs.uwaterloo.ca/~jimmylin/) at the Data System group.
 - I got my B.S. degree in computer science and technology at Zhejiang University, China in June 2017.
 I also worked as a research assistant with Professor [Lu Wei](https://istd.sutd.edu.sg/people/faculty/lu-wei) in the winter of 2017 (actually there is no winter in Singapore) and Professor [Ajay Kumar](https://www4.comp.polyu.edu.hk/~csajaykr/) in the summer of 2016.